 Similarly, the Democratic Senator from Milwaukee, Sen. Chris Larson, insists that ignition interlock devices should be made mandatory for people with a record of OWI offenses.
 “Having it in the first offense, having it in every conviction, will create a change in the culture in our state…” Larson told NBC26.

 Governor Tony Evers also supports criminalization of first offense OWI.
 “We have to find ways to make that first offense more meaningful to the offenders so they don’t offend again or don’t offend the first time,” Evers said.

 Clearly lawmakers on both sides of the aisle support stronger drunk driving laws.
 It’s conceivable, even probable, that drunk driving laws will become more harsh in the foreseeable future.
 We believe that protecting your rights is imperative.
-At Meyer Van Severen, we challenge illegal law enforcement action.
+At Van Severen Law Office, we challenge illegal law enforcement action.
 Our top drunk driving attorneys aren’t afraid to say that the government is wrong.